Pennsylvania Drug Charge law Firm

-Drug case convictions ruin lives.
-Families throughout Pennsylvania are often torn apart.
-Someone who was a breadwinner is suddenly in prison facing a long sentence.
-Their family members suffer.
-Children grow up without their parents.
-Every year, thousands of people are arrested in Philadelphia and the surrounding counties for drug related charges, including drug possession and possession with the intent to deliver (drug dealing).
-This includes both state and federal courts.
+Drug charges are filed against people of color in Philadelphia.
+In fact, thousands of people are arrested in Philadelphia and the surrounding counties for drug related charges, including drug possession and possession with the intent to deliver (drug dealing).
+This includes both state and federal court cases.

-Typically, Philadelphia state and federal drug charges involve crack cocaine, cocaine powder, heroin, or marijuana.
-In addition, in recent years, there has been an increase in the number of drug cases for prescription narcotic painkillers such as Oxycontin, Vicodin, or Percocet.
-This is certainly true all across Pennsylvania.
+Typically, Philadelphia state or federal drug charges involve crack cocaine, cocaine powder, heroin, or marijuana.
+In recent years, there’s been a huge increase in the number of drug cases for prescription narcotic painkillers such as Oxycontin, Vicodin, or Percocet.
+This is true across all of Pennsylvania, including Chester, Scranton, etc.

 Drug case arrests in the Philadelphia area often include related gun charges.
 In many Pennsylvania state drug cases, a conviction for a drug crime committed with a handgun may result in a mandatory minimum 5-10 year prison sentence.
 However, there have been major changes in the legality of these mandatory minimum prison sentences.
 In federal criminal drug cases, the sentences are much harsher, especially when a drug case involves the death of another individual.